 We Believe in Making a Positive Local Impact

-We also believe that a prairie reserve devoted to wildlife will promote positive economic opportunities throughout the six-county region and will encourage regional collaboration.
+As a neighbor in the region, we hope to encourage mutual economic strength and build strong community relationships.
+We also believe that a prairie reserve devoted to wildlife will promote positive economic opportunities and will encourage regional collaboration.
 We recognize that agriculture will remain the dominant industry in the region, but trust that visitors to American Prairie Reserve will stimulate local economic activity when they contract local guides and patronize local establishments.
-Additional and significant economic opportunities are born through various Reserve expenditures, such as vehicle and facility maintenance, and Reserve operations like fence-building, monitoring wildlife and paying taxes.
+Additional and significant economic opportunities are also born through various Reserve expenditures, as described below.

 Progress to Date